isrvoid/unittestds/README.md

 If gendsu produces incorrect output, the source couldn't have been compiled anyway.

 ##### TODO
+- output line number of failed test to allow for automatic jumping to it
 - run tests in multiple threads
-- traversal of preprocessor conditionals withing UNITTEST block
-- output line number of failed test to allow for automatic jumping to it